Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Julia

 The language scientists should be using today.
 Fast, understandable and debuggable.
-The community used to be [filled with jerks](https://danluu.com/julialang/), but [have calmed down now](https://twitter.com/voyageur_techno/status/938490814522572801)?
+The community used to be [filled with jerks](https://danluu.com/julialang/), but have calmed down now and are very friendly.

 ## Wolfram